dotsafe/api-platform-user-security/docs/index.md

 ## Prerequisites

-This bundle requires Symfony 4+
+This bundle requires Symfony 4+ and API Platform 2.1+.

 ## Installation